 People assimilate language most easily when young.
 This language ‘window’ is recognized in Waldorf schools, and virtually all schools teach one or two world languages beginning in first grade.

-At the Waldorf School at Moraine Farm, we teach Spanish and German beginning in first grade.
+At the Waldorf School at Moraine Farm, we teach Spanish beginning in first grade.

 When do Waldorf schools introduce reading?